MahmoudFawzyAOE2/Tkinter-3-AOE2Jingle/README.md

 Simple GUI that displays the civilization name & the image of its unique unit and plays the civ jingle in the background.

->thanks for Voobly for the music & Fandom for the pics.
+>thanks Voobly for the music & Fandom for the pics.